 For elevated installations of the S9 Antenna, mount the antenna on a mast.
-Do not use a mast with an OD larger than 1-5/8", unless you are using the S9v43, in which case you would use an appropriately matched OD for it.
-To create a mount for the S9 on the mast, simply install a Pipe Mount Clamp 15" from the top of the mast.
+Do not use a mast with an OD larger than 1.7".
+To create a mount for the S9 on the mast, simply install a Pipe Mount Clamp 15" from the top of the pipe.
 The S9 will slip over the mast and rest on the flat portion of the clamp assembly.
-In this elevated configuration, the S9 functions as a ground plane (GP) antenna and four radials are required for each intended band of operation, as discussed below.
+In this elevated configuration, the S9 functions as a ground plane (GP) antenna and four radials are required for each intended band of operation, as discussed in Radials below.